Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

         // a model from it, to include in the type returned by this method.
         SampleResource updated = ModelReaderWriter.Read<SampleResource>(response.Content)!;

-        // Return a ClientResult holding the model instance and the HTTP
+        // Return a ClientResult<T> holding the model instance and the HTTP
         // response details.
         return ClientResult.FromValue(updated, response);
     }